Medieval Castle of Zorita: High School Archaeology

 We will be the first archaeological team to excavate the area that could be where knights were buried, in addition to the Jewish quarter just outside the northern walls.

-This program is designed for students 16 and 17 years old.
+This program is designed for students 15 to 17 years old.
 Our main objective is to prepare you as future archaeologists.
 This coming campaign will set the groundwork for future campaigns.

 Students will experience both theoretical and hands-on archaeology.
 In the mornings we will be on site, learning excavation methodology, working with tools and technical instruments, and extracting artifacts.
 You'll analyze the clues like a detective, recording everything with photos, sketches, and a fieldwork notebook.
 You will also learn to draw archaeological maps and take biological samples such as pollen, seeds, and plant remains.